hbctraining/BMI714_Intro_to_HPC/lessons/R_studio_on_02.md

 >export R_LIBS_USER="~/R/4.2.1/library"
 >```

 We can now see that our job is queued in our `sbatch` command on the terminal and the Job ID matches the number in the parantheses in our browser (in red below).
-Initially, our job will be slated as queued which is also shown in the browser window and in the terminal (in orange below).
+Initially, our job will be slated as "Queued", which is also shown in the browser window and in the terminal (in orange below).

 <p align="center">
 <img src="../img/Queued_RStudio_on_O2.png" width="900">